Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 			               "Imoen 4 Ever"
-				for BGII, BGT, BGII:EE, and EET
+			for BG:EE, BGII, BGT, BGII:EE, and EET by jastey
-					by jastey
 					Version 1